 - (Optional) Mesh drywall tape if you have larger gaps that you need to fill

-Keep them clean and if they get damaged, get a new tool.
-I found myself going over and over the same section of wall, trying to fix imperfections only to find out that it was my drywall knife that was causing them.
+Keep them clean.
+If they get damaged, get a new tool.
+I went over and over the same section of the wall, trying to fix imperfections, only to find out that my drywall knife was causing them.

-The 6″ blade with the black handle you see above was great…for about 30 minutes.
-The handle was heavy and was hard to hold for long periods of time.
-My advice is to find something that you’re comfortable with…even if it ends up costing a bit more money.
+The 6″ blade with the black handle above was great…for about 30 minutes.
+The handle was heavy and was hard to hold for long periods.
+My advice is to find something that you’re comfortable with…even if it costs a bit more money.

 Buy a big tub of joint compound from the start.
-For some reason I thought that I could get by with a one gallon tub of joint compound.
-I burned through it quickly and had to run back out to the store for more.
+I thought I could get by with a one-gallon tub of joint compound, but I burned through it quickly and had to run back out to the store for more.

-Mesh tape vs. Paper tape
+Drywall Mesh Tape vs. Paper Tape

-I’m really glad I learned this secret before I started, because there’s so much misinformation online about whether to use paper drywall tape vs. mesh tape.
+I’m glad I learned this secret before I started because there’s so much misinformation online about using paper drywall tape vs. mesh tape.

-- is more rigid so there’s less likely to be cracks in the joints
+- is more rigid, so there’s less likely to be cracks in the joints

-- is thinner and smoother so it’s easier to hide
+- is thinner and smoother, so it’s easier to hide

 - is cheaper (usually about $3 a roll)